Optional Co-op for Arts and Sciences

 In most cases, no. You should work with your academic advisor to make progress toward your undergraduate degree alongside the co-op requirements.
 You may need to complete a co-op or take classes over a summer in order to graduate on time.
 You can also make intentional choices between full- and part-time co-op experiences.

-Students who register for a full-time co-op will pay a fee in lieu of a semester of tuition.
-Students who register for part-time co-op will be encouraged to register for the number of credit hours that will keep them between 12 and 18 credit hours for the semester and avoid paying for additional credit hours.
+Students who register for part-time co-op (less than 35 hours per week) will pay tuition per credit hour.
+You are encouraged to register for a number of credit hours that will keep you between 12 and 18 credit hours for the semester, to avoid having to pay tuition for additional credit hours.
 If a student enrolls in more than 18 credit hours, they will pay the standard tuition fee per credit hour over 18.
+Your academic advisor can help you with the details.

 To ensure that a co-op or internship experience is educational, according to standards set by the National Association of Colleges and Employers (NACE), all the following criteria must be met: